elm-city-craftworks/course-001/README.md

 * Once released, reference solutions will be made available on the "solved" branch of this repository.

+* You can also use the Practicing Ruby chatroom to discuss this course.
+To access it, log into practicingruby.com and click "chat" in the navbar.

 [PART_1.md]: https://github.com/elm-city-craftworks/course-001/blob/master/PART_1.md
 [PART_2.md]: https://github.com/elm-city-craftworks/course-001/blob/master/PART_2.md